Members’ area & NEWS as at 2nd July 2018 11:30 am

 - How many instruments you own, whether they are famous name brands, made of exotic woods and rare gemstones and / or how much any of them cost.
+Hey, I could spend $$$$ on one of Madonna’s famous “used stage costumes”, but that won’t make me magically move like Madonna!
 The Ukulele Orchestra of Great Britain famously state on their website that their instruments were all bought for pocket change.
-Some ultra-cheap (£50 or less) wooden ukes are badly set – up and don’t sound good.
+Some cheap £40 wooden ukes are badly set – up and don’t sound good.
 These won’t help you learn or play well.
-Some of the Chinese factory – made plastic £30 ukes are ideal for beginners as the frets are moulded and therefore intonation is much more consistent, they come with uniform geared machine heads and top- quality Aquila strings fitted as standard and they stay in tune whatever the weather.
-I have used my Korala explorer (concert size) and Alic 3D (soprano size, bowl back) plastic ukes every single day for over a year and they are excellent value for money.
-Have a word with your host – If you feel a better quality uke would help your playing, we can lend you a decent concert- tuned band uke just ask.
+Some of the cheap £40 Chinese factory – made plastic ukes are excellent value for money and ideal for beginners as the frets are moulded and therefore intonation is much more consistent, they come with uniform geared machine heads and top- quality Aquila strings fitted as standard and they stay in tune whatever the weather.
+I have used my Korala explorer (concert size) and raffle-prize Alic 3D (soprano size, bowl back) ABS plastic ukes every single day for over a year and they have given reliable, tuneful service in practice and performance.
+Have a word with your session host – If you feel a better quality uke would help your playing, we can lend you a decent concert- tuned band uke – just ask.
 Borrow other members’ ukes and have a go, you’ll soon find your favourite brand, size and shape.
-Hey, I could spend $$$$ on one of Madonna’s famous “used stage costumes”, but that won’t make me magically move like Madonna!

 - How many famous musicians you have seen or heard.
-I have been to a lot of big old arena rock concerts in my time, but I’m still not Mark Knopfler or Glen Frey.
+I have been to a lot of big old arena rock concerts in my time, but I’m still not Mark Knopfler or Richie Sambora.

 - How many chords shapes you have memorised.
-Rhythm, timing and feel in popular chord turnarounds are what is needed in community band gigs, so unless you are doing a prog – rock – jazz -fusion solo on a concept album or making eye-test charts of complex finger diagrams, stick to the simple stuff and put the work into doing that well.
+Rhythm, timing and feel in popular chord turnarounds are what is needed in community band gigs, so unless you are doing a prog – rock – jazz -fusion solo on a concept album or making opticians’ eye-test charts of complex finger diagrams, stick to the simple stuff and put the work into learning it well.